VirusTotal/gti-dev-kit/readMe.md

 * /docs: Contains additional docs and guidance materials for working with the GTI API, and a Postman collection of a sample requests for enrichment, files scanning and other use cases referenced in this repo.
 * /example: Contains all the core scripts and workflows, categorized by function.
 Note that subdirectories may contain their own README.md files with more detailed instructions on the related functionality.
 * /testcases: Pytest files for validating script functionality.
-* GTI Dev Kit\_Postman Collection.json: a Postman collection of requests to GTI API referenced in this repo.
 * requirements.txt: A list of required Python dependencies.

 ## **Best Practices and Usage Guidelines**